sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 **How it works**

 - Each "field" is a basic query unit in SenseML, and the field ID is output as the key in the structured data.
-For more information, see [Field](doc: field-query-object).
+For more information, see [Field](doc:field-query-object).

 - SenseML searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
 Then, SenseML uses a "method" to expand out from the anchor and grab the data you want.
-You can define complex anchors.
-For more information see [Anchor](doc:anchor-object).
+For more information about defining complex anchors, see [Anchor](doc:anchor-object).
 This config uses three types of methods:

-  - To grab the policy number, the config uses the "box" method.
-This tells SenseML that the anchor (`"Policy number"`) is inside of a box, and SenseML should grab the box contents except for the anchor itself.
+  - To grab the policy number, the config uses the Box method.
+This tells SenseML that:

+    - The anchor text (`"Policy number"`) is inside of a box (`"id": "box"`)

+    - The data we want is below the anchor (`"position": "below"`).

     For this box:

     ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_box.png)

     The config uses this Field query:

     ```json
         {
           "id": "policy_number",